CSN International: Programming

+National religious programs heard on CSN include: A New Beginning with Greg Laurie, Jay Sekulow Live, Family Talk with James Dobson, Love Worth Finding with Adrian Rogers, Thru the Bible with Dr. J. Vernon McGee, The Urban Alternative with Tony Evans, Truth For Life with Alistair Begg, Washington Watch with Tony Perkins and Turning Point with David Jeremiah.

 Board members

-Board members of the Christian Satellite Network (CSN) and its parent company, Christian Broadcasting of Idaho, are Pastor Mike Kestler and Ariel Kestler.
+Board members of the CSN International, Inc. (CSN Radio), are Pastor Mike Kestler and Ariel Kestler.
 Mike Kestler is pastor of The River Christian Fellowship, a nondenominational church in Twin Falls.